Bowfin: Diseases

-Lernaea, or anchor worm, on a Murray cod.
-The same parasite also attacks bowfin.
+Lernaea, or anchor worm, on a Murray cod: This parasite also attacks bowfin.

-A common parasite of bowfin is the anchor worm (Lernaea).
+A common parasite of bowfin is the anchor worm (Lernaea species).
 These small crustaceans infest the skin and bases of fins, with consequences ranging from slowed growth to death.
-The mollusk Megalonaias gigantea lays eggs in the bowfin gills, that are then externally fertilized by sperm passing in the water flow.
+The mollusk Megalonaias gigantea lays eggs in the bowfin gills that are then externally fertilized by sperm passing in the water flow.
 The small glochidia larvae then hatch and develop in the gill tubes.

-Bowfin with liver cancer and with fatal leukemia have been reported.
+Bowfin with liver cancer or fatal leukemia have been reported.